Understanding dependencies in project management

 Resource dependencies

-Resource dependencies are project restraints as it relates to a limited amount of resources that you have for your project.
+Resource-based dependencies are project restraints as they relate to the limited amount of resources that you have for your project.
 If there are additional resources available for the project, this dependency would not be an issue.
+Effective allocation of resources is key to managing these types of project dependencies.

 For example, the progress of Project B is dependent on a single designer finishing Project A so that they have the bandwidth to complete Project B without getting overworked.